- Views 3499

 Lesson 2: Finding your dose of hCG on the syringe

-The following ONLY applies if you have mixed your hCG in a 1:1 ratio- that is, if you have a 5000iu vial of hCG, you would have mixed it with 5ml’s of bacteriostatic water.
+The following ONLY applies if you have mixed the hormone in a 1:1 ratio- that is, if you have a 5000iu vial of hCG, you would have mixed it with 5ml’s of bacteriostatic water.

-The most common dose of hCG to take are 125iu, 150iu, 175iu, and 200iu.
-If starting with a 150iu dose of hCG, I would fill my syringe to the 15 or .15 mark.
-If starting with a 125iu dose of hCG, I would fill my syringe to what would be the 12.5 mark or .125- this number will not actually be showing on the syringe since the numbers are in 5′s- ie 10,15,20 etc. So you will find the 10 unit mark, or .1, and then use the hash marks to go up to what represents the .125 or 12.5 units.
+The most common dose of the hormone to take are 125iu, 150iu, 175iu, and 200iu.
+If starting with a 150iu dose of the hormone, I would fill my syringe to the 15 or .15 mark.
+If starting with a 125iu dose of the hormone, I would fill my syringe to what would be the 12.5 mark or .125- this number will not actually be showing on the syringe since the numbers are in 5′s- ie 10,15,20 etc. So you will find the 10 unit mark, or .1, and then use the hash marks to go up to what represents the .125 or 12.5 units.
 For a dose of 175ius, I would fill my syringe to the mark that’s between the 15 and 20 or .15 and .20.
 It’s very difficult to write this in a way that makes sense, so hopefully a visual will make it a lot more obvious:

 Lesson 3: How To Keep Air Bubbles Out

-Don’t let the mechanics of the hCG Diet prevent you from losing weight and experiencing a weightloss journey similar to mine.
+Don’t let the mechanics of the protocol prevent you from losing weight and experiencing a weightloss journey similar to mine.